Ryce/HBRProgressBar/README.md

 ## Usage

 You need to subclass your custom ViewController from HBRViewController.
-Then you can use the functions to handles any kind of loading process for which you normally would use an UIActivityIndicator.
+Then you can use the functions to handle any kind of loading process for which you normally would use an UIActivityIndicator.
 You can easily start the loading animation by executing the following command

 ```swift
 self.startProgression()
 ```

-when loading is finished, you just need to call the ending function
+when loading is finished, you just need to call the finished function

 ```swift
 self.finishProgression()